flowcean/flowcean/docs/getting_started/new_project.md

 Here, we would call the actual simulation object to perform calculations based on the inputs provided earlier.
 In this example, we will simply get a new *state* value and decrease the simulation counter.
-In case we reached the maximum number of steps, we will raise a `StopLearning` exeption to stop the learning process.
+In case we reached the maximum number of steps, we will raise a `StopLearning` exception to stop the learning process.

 The last crucial function to implement is the `observe` function.